 Until 1834, the Marines were an independent service.
 During his time in office, President Andrew Jackson wanted to make the Marines part of the Army.
 However, the Marine Corps commandant at the time, Archibald Henderson, proved that Marines were important in landing party operations, not just ship-to-ship battles, so Congress ultimately decided to put the Navy and Marine Corps into one department.
 That decision forever linked these two “sister services.”

-The USMC operates posts on land and aboard sea-going amphibious warfare ships around the world, and several of the Marines’ tactical aviation squadrons, primarily Marine Fighter Attack squadrons, are also embedded in Navy carrier air wings and operate from the Navy’s nuclear-powered aircraft carriers.
-And this is just part of the story.
-Bottom line is, these two services are a deadly combination, like this 2016 footage demonstrate.
+Today, the Marines conduct operations on land and sea aboard various warfare ships around the world.
+As shown in the video above, a number of the Marines’ tactical aviation squadrons, including the Marine Fighter Attack squadrons, are embedded in Navy carrier air wings and operate from the aircraft carriers.

 Training alongside one another is viewed as critically important to the United States’ military efforts.
 The Navy provides transport, logistical, and combat support to put Marine units into the fight.
 Most Marine aviation assets derive from the Navy and include acquisition, funding, and testing.
 Navy aircraft carriers also typically deploy with a Marine squadron alongside Navy squadrons.

 The Marines are structured so that the most senior officer, the Commandant, reports directly to the Secretary of the Navy.
 The Commandant’s responsibilities include organizing, recruiting, training, and equipping the Marine Corps so that its forces are ready for deployment.
 More than 180,000 Marines are currently deployed around the world.